Graduate Certificate in Textual and Digital Studies

 The certificate is based on completion of 16 total credits.
 These include:

-• TXTDS 503Archives, Data, and Databases: Introduction to Data Science.
-Applications in Library Science and Humanities Research.
-Offered with LIS 572
+• TXTDS 503Archives, Data, and Databases: Digital and Data Humanities (Offered with English 504)

 • One open elective, to be chosen in consultation with the student’s TDS advisor.
 This course will ideally integrate the student’s TDS interests with work in his/her home department.